vuids/Rakuten-Script/README.md

 6. **Execute the Script**:
    Adjust the CSV file path and set a task limit as desired.
+   For example using the proxies.csv file from the project and 10 tasks:
    ```bash
    node main.js ./proxies.csv 10